-Here are 10 best healthy (and super convenient) foods that you should keep well stocked in your kitchen.
+Here are 10 best healthy foods that are super convenient and you should keep well stocked in your kitchen.

 Olive oil has long been an important staple in that Mediterranean heart-healthy diet, a region of the world that has longer life expectancies and lower risks of heart disease, high blood pressure and stroke than the rest of the world.
 Olive oil is rich in healthy monounsaturated fats.
 Namely, oleic acid, which is a powerhouse antioxidant with strong anti-inflammatory properties.
 You’re going to want the extra-virgin olive oil as it’s an unrefined oil that contains the most flavor and is of the highest-quality.

-Use olive oil for cooking, or to drizzle over salads, vegetables, or even mediterranean-style cheeses.
+Olive oil is on this list of the best healthy foods not only because of its health benefits, but also because of its versatility.
+Use olive oil for cooking, or to drizzle over salads, vegetables, or even Mediterranean-style cheeses.

 2. Greek yogurt

 Another delicious food that comes from the Mediterranean is Greek-style yogurt which is rich in calcium and protein and full of probiotics to keep you healthy from the inside.
 Unfortunately, yogurt has been corrupted from its simple beginnings in an effort to make it more enticing but that “harmless” low-fat, blueberry yogurt in your fridge actually has about twice as many calories and SIX times the amount of sugar than traditional Greek-style yogurt.
 You even need to be careful of some yogurt labeled “Greek-style” as many of these are also packed with sugar.
 But …